openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 ## Adding a Basic Command
 Now that you've set up your plugin, open the .csproj file with the IDE you have installed earlier.

 In this example we are creating an echo command.
-Create a new class and call it CommandEcho.
-We want to make it override Command.
-This will most likely show an error, but first, let's check it's correct before we go into that.
+Create a new class (how you do this depends on your IDE).
+By convention command classes are prefixed with "Command" so call it CommandEcho.
+Since this will be an universal command that works on all platforms, we will make it inherit from `Command`.
+If this command would be only for Unturned, we would inherit from `UnturnedCommand` instead.

-This is what your class should now look like:
+This is what your class should look like:

 ```c#
 public class CommandEcho : Command